 In the last few decades, the practice of the Lotus Sutra through the efforts of the Soka Gakkai International, from Japan, has spread widely across India, and there are now thousands of practitioners, across a number of cities and towns in India.

-In this 3-Day Workshop we shall be studying the concepts elaborated in the Lotus Sutra placing them in the historical background and context of early Buddhist teachings.
+In this 3-Day Workshop, we shall be studying the concepts elaborated in the Lotus Sutra placing them in the historical background and context of early Buddhist teachings.
 We shall study these concepts in some depth and detail, through the structure and parables in the sutra itself.
-For those interested, there will also be a couple of practice sessions, to give us a flavour of the actual chanting and sutra recitation.
+For those interested, there will also be a couple of practice sessions, to give us a flavor of the actual chanting and sutra recitation.

-The message of the Lotus Sutra is to encourage people’s faith in their own Buddha nature, their own inherent capacity for wisdom, courage and compassion.
-It’s central theme is the concept of “skillful means”, and this has often led the sutra to be described as a meta-teaching, a teaching about the teachings that the Buddha had expounded over his nearly forty year teaching career.
+The message of the Lotus Sutra is to encourage people’s faith in their own Buddha nature, their own inherent capacity for wisdom, courage, and compassion.
+Its a central theme is the concept of “skillful means”, and this has often led the sutra to be described as a meta-teaching, teaching about the teachings that the Buddha had expounded over his nearly forty-year teaching career.

 As the sutra pronounces, “In the past, the Buddha had taught three paths or vehicles… However, those paths were skillful means.
-In fact, there is only one path, one vehicle: the path to buddhahood, the buddha vehicle”.
+In fact, there is only one path, one vehicle: the path to Buddhahood, the buddha vehicle”.

 The Lotus Sutra, or the Dharma Flower as it is sometimes called, dazzles the imagination with its endless assemblies of Buddhas, Bodhisattvas, gods, demons, garudas, nagas, and other wonderful beings far removed from our everyday lives.
 It reminds us that the Pure Land of all the Buddhas can arise in our minds from the ashes of life’s most crushing defeats..The Buddha-land is not somewhere over there, beyond death.
 It is right here.